 The Ministry of SA, “responsible” for this task, has not the knowledge and experts, therefore SA appoints certifying institutes.
 However, the Norm is adopted by the Dutch government for 90%.
-This means that the certifying institutes will be appointed and not be accredited by the Council of Accreditation (CoA), the national accreditation body (every European Union has one AB) . www.rva.nl The CoA primary task consists of accrediting and renewing the accreditations of conformity-assessment bodies: laboratories, inspection bodies, certification bodies and verification bodies.
+This means that the certifying institutes will be appointed and not be accredited by the Council of Accreditation (CoA), the national accreditation body (every European Union has one).
+For more information www.rva.nl .
+The audit however is the same as the accredition audit.
+The CoA primary task consists of accrediting and renewing the accreditations of conformity-assessment bodies: laboratories, inspection bodies, certification bodies and verification bodies.
 This is to ensure that trust in the quality of products and services is genuinely justified.

 Inspection SA = Enforcer

 The Norm defines sector specific certification schemes, the task of the certifying institutes and the hierarchy of the branch.
 Important items are described: training and certification processes must be separated, certificates have an expiration date and regularly interim audits (monitoring to be an active certificate holder).